Model-independent search for neutrino sources with the ANTARES neutrino telescope: Model-independent multiscale source search

 \subsection{Remapping}

-The next step is to reconstruct the original location of the neutrinos that caused the remaining high values of $E$ on the spheres.
-The values for a search scale $d$ originated from counting neutrinos that are between $d$ and $d+0.5$ degrees away from the gridpoints where the values are stored. $S_p$ is the set of gridpoints with a distance between $d$ and $d+0.5$ degrees around a gridpoint $p$. $N_p$ is the number of gridpoints in $S_p$.
-The current value $E_{p}$ of a gridpoint $p$ is then distributed evenly to all these gridpoints.
-The result for each gridpoint is then given by:
+The $S$ maps clearly show indications of the signal, but in a re-localised way -- for example, point sources are mapped to circles with the radius corresponding to the search scale.
+The next step is to reconstruct the original location of the neutrinos that caused the remaining high values of $S$ on the spheres.
+Since the values for a given search scale $d$ originate from neutrinos that are between $d$ and $d+0.5^\circ$ away from the grid points where the values are stored, the following approach is used: let $\text{Set}_p$ be the set of $N_p$ grid points with a distance between $d$ and $d+0.5^\circ$ around a grid point $p$ and let $q$ be an element (a grid point) of this set.
+The value $T_{p}$ for grid point $p$ is calculated by averaging over the values $S_q$ of all grid points in $\text{Set}_p$:

-This step maps the information back to all potential origins, meaning all gridpoints where the neutrinos contributing to the value could have been located.
-The results of these computations are shown in Figure~\ref{fig:SegmentToRemap}.
-A higher density in the original neutrino distribution is now encoded in the overlapping pattern of the remapped circles, see middle and right of Figure~\ref{fig:SegmentToRemap}.
+This step maps the information back to all potential origins, meaning all grid points where the neutrinos contributing to the value could have been located.
+Results of these computations are shown in Figure~\ref{fig:SegmentToRemap}.
+A higher density in the original neutrino distribution is now encoded in the overlapping pattern of the remapped circles as seen in the middle and bottom pictures of Figure~\ref{fig:SegmentToRemap}.
+Note that the halos around the original source positions are unavoidable artifacts of this method, which reduce its sensitivity for point-source searches but less so for extended sources.